defold/doc/docs/en/manuals/physics.md

 ## Ray casts

 Ray casts are used to read the physics world along a linear ray.
 You provide a start and end position as well as a set of groups to test against.
-The engine returns a response message telling you whether there are physics objects (dynamic, kinematic or static) along the ray or not:
+The engine returns a response message telling you whether there are physics objects along the ray or not.
+Rays intersect with dynamic, kinematic and static objects, not with triggers.

 ```lua
 function update(self, dt)